bratter/us-map/README.md

 If *width* is specified as  anumber in px, set the stroke width to be applied to the feature.
 If *width* is not specified, returns the current stroke width.

 Stroke width is applied to the group, not the individual path elements and is a fixed width.
 The scale stroke behavior can be used to adjust the strok width automatically when the map is zoomed.

+### Behaviors

+A selection of behaviors are available that provide additional interactivity to zoomable maps for common situations:

+- [**scaleWidth**](#scale_width): Adds stroke width scaling to a feature

+More to come&hellip;

+<a href="#scale_width" name="scale_width">#</a> <b>scaleWidth</b>(<i>feature</i>, <i>map</i>) [<>](https://github.com/bratter/us-map/blob/master/src/zoomable/scale-width.ts "Source")

+Mixin for adding stroke width scaling behavior to a feature.
+The returned feature is a new object, but shares state with the input feature.
+When applied to a selection, the resulting render function will automatically scale the stroke width of the feature's paths inversely with the zoom level, counteracting the effect of the zoom.
+As a result the stroke will be rendered at the same width irrespective of the zoom's scale.
+Them mixin should be called with the following arguments:

+* *feature*: The feature to scale stroke widths on.
+* *map*: A zoomable map instance.
+If the map is not zoomable, calling the mixed in feature is a no-op (will not error).

 ### Projection